RealTesseract/Tesseract/README.md

 Tesseract is the new advanced server software based on PocketMine-MP!<br>
 Tesseract is a "spoon" of **[Genisys](https://github.com/iTXTech/Genisys)** and **[Pocketmine-MP](http://github.com/pmmp/PocketMine-MP/)** most of the original code was written by PocketMine Team and iTX Technologies.<br>

+**Notice: Tesseract has been updated to support 1.0 but there are many bugs.
+Report any issues and we will try to fix them for you**

 ##Builds

 __Jenkins Build:__<br>